Why should I pick Dataquest over DataCamp/Udemy/Udacity?

 Our guided projects serve two main purposes.
 The first is to help you synthesize what you have learned and get used to a real-life data science workflow.
 The second is to form a foundation for a portfolio, which will help you demonstrate your skills to employers so you can get a job.

-Projects were critical for me to understand the material when I was learning, and they're the only way to get used to real-world data science workflows.
+Projects are the only way to get used to real-world data science workflows.
 Working data scientists spend their time building projects that look a lot like the ones you'll build with Dataquest.
 If you aren't building projects, you aren't getting used to data science work, and you aren't setting yourself up for career success.

 We care about helping you on your journey

 We understand that learning is difficult, and it's frustrating to get stuck.
 Many of us have struggled to learn data science or programming on our own.